 Our Third Day…

 On our last full day, we did our last touristy thing, visiting the oldest house (in Florida.)
 The house dates back about 400 years.
 It was delightful to see the various stages of the house and how a simple two-room house with a masonry floor was the height of luxury.
 It makes one truly thankful for our modern life.
-It, along with the fort, and the fountain of youth are must-see historical sights.
+It, along with with the fort, and the fountain of youth are must-see historical sights.

 Taking a small break from history we visit the ‘other’ side of St. Augustine.
 We started with a delightful and light lunch at the French restaurant called Le Pavillon.
 Their light salads gave us the needed energy to go antiquing at the many shops and galleries just outside of the tourist zone.
 St. Augustine is much more than a tourist town and one can get lost in the many other stores that are in and near the city.